-"(12) Experts estimate that the value in 2006 of unpaid life, annuity, endowment, and dowry insurance theft from European Jewry from the Holocaust and its aftermath ranges between \$17,000,000,000 and \$200,000,000,000."
+"(12) Experts estimate that the value in 2006 of unpaid life, annuity, endowment, and dowry insurance theft from European Jewry from the Holocaust and its aftermath ranges between \$17,000,000,000 and \$200,000,000."

-These estimates, \$17 billion to \$200 billion, generally have come from critics of the ICHEIC process and advocates for Jewish survivors and their heirs.
-The insurance companies involved, not unsurprisingly, have produced estimates that are significantly less, in the range of \$2 billion to \$3 billion.
-ICHEIC itself commissioned a task force led by Glenn Pomeroy (then Insurance Commissioner of North Dakota) and Philippe Ferras (then Executive Vice-President of AXA Insurance) to assess the value of Holocaust-era insurance markets.
-The Pomeroy-Ferras Report as it is usually known, lays out in great detail various facts and assumptions around the issue of valuation including ranges of estimates for each country in the home currency.
+The estimates referenced, \$17 billion to \$200 billion, generally came from critics of the ICHEIC process and advocates for Jewish survivors and their heirs.27 The insurance companies involved have produced estimates that are significantly less, in the range of \$2 billion to \$3 billion.
+ICHEIC itself commissioned a task force led by Glenn Pomeroy (then Insurance Commissioner of North Dakota) and Philippe Ferras (then Executive Vice-President of AXA Insurance) to assess the value of Holocaust-era insurance markets.28 The Pomeroy-Ferras Report as it is usually known, lays out in great detail various facts and assumptions around the issue of valuation including ranges of estimates for each country in the home currency.
 It does not itself give a current day number for the value of all unpaid claims although it would be possible to calculate such a value using the ICHEIC valuation calculations applied to individual claims (these guidelines are discussed below).

-Despite the seemingly wide range of estimates, between \$2 billion and \$200 billion, the basic method for the competing calculations is largely the same - estimate the total amount of insurance held by Jews in the relevant parts of Europe prior to World War II, subtract the amounts that have been previously paid on these policies, and adjust this amount for the intervening 70-odd years.
+Despite the seemingly wide range of estimates, between \$2 billion and \$200 billion, the basic method for the competing calculations is largely the same-estimate the total amount of insurance held by Jews in the relevant parts of Europe prior to World War II, subtract the amounts that have been previously paid on these policies, and adjust this amount for the intervening 70-odd years.
 While the figures for total insurance amounts and the approximate Jewish population are generally accepted, the figures used in most other steps of the calculation are often disputed.
 These include the specific propensity for the Jewish population to purchase insurance, and the method used to value assets denominated in historical foreign currencies from the 1930s in current U.S. dollars.
 Unfortunately, there is often little objective evidence upon which to base the choice of what figure to use.

 Perhaps the single factor that can have the widest impact on the range of estimates is the method used to translate the values of insurance policies from the 1930s denominated in European currencies to current day U.S. dollars.
-The first part of this question is, what index does one use to adjust for the intervening six or seven decades?
+The first part of this question is, what index does one use to adjust for the intervening seven or eight decades?
 The answer to this can change the final value dramatically.
-Using the U.S.
+Using the U.S. Consumer Price Index, \$1 in 1938 would be worth approximately \$16.03 in 2011; if that \$1 from 1938 had been invested in 10-year U.S. Government bonds, it would be worth approximately \$53.05 in 2011; if it had been invested in the S&P 500, \$1 in 1938 would be worth approximately \$2,319.
+The corresponding figures for Germany, for example, would be much lower, largely due to the post-war currency reform.
+One unit of German currency adjusted from 1938-2011 using German inflation would be 9.3; and, using German stock returns, it would be 184.6.29 In general, the ICHEIC process used multipliers based on long-term bond rates,

-25 The \$17 billion figures appears to come from the previously cited work of Dr. Sydney Zabludoff.
+27 The \$17 billion figures appears to come from the previously cited work of Mr. Sydney Zabludoff.
 The \$200 billion appears to come from the work of Professor Joseph Belth in The Insurance Forum, "Life Insurance and the Holocaust," Vol. 25, No 9, p.
 81, September 1998.